mbagg4152/protein-flavonoid-thesis-project/README.md

 ## KNApSAcK   code
 ### Purpose
 The KNApSAcK code was written for the purpose of aiding the literature search process.
 The database contains a multitude of useful entries relating to the list of KEGG species and going through the lists manually for each plant would be extremely time consuming.
 In order to speed up the process, this program was written.
-When an organism is searched in KNApSAcK, a list of known metabolites/compou
+When an organism is searched in KNApSAcK, a list of known metabolites/compounds are displayed to the user in a regular HTML web page.
+Since the format is consistent and easy to parse, it seemed of best interest to save each compound entry for each plant if they were known to produce a flavonoid o

 ### How it works
 KNApSAcK has a simple partial URL-fetch system for the purpose of being used in programs, ```http://www.knapsackfamily.com/knapsack_core/result.php?sname=organism&word=```.